Soundtrack 2 My Life

 "Soundtrack 2 My Life" is a song by American recording artist Kid Cudi, taken from his debut studio album Man on the Moon: The End of Day (2009).
 The lyrics were written by Cudi, while the music was written by American record producer Emile Haynie.
 The song’s music video, directed by Jason Goldwatch, was released in 2010.

 Background

-On February 19, 2009, Cudi made his national television debut when he appeared on BET's 106 & Park, alongside Kanye West to debut the music video of "Day 'n' Nite".
-During the show, Cudi rapped a verse, a capella, which would ultimately become the first verse of "Soundtrack 2 My Life".
+On February 19, 2009, Cudi made his national television debut when he appeared on BET's 106 & Park, alongside fellow American rapper Kanye West to debut the music video of "Day 'n' Nite".
+During the episode, Cudi rapped a verse, a capella, which would ultimately become the first verse of "Soundtrack 2 My Life".

 In a 2009 interview with DJBooth.net, Cudi explained his opening lines on the song: "I wrote that song from an ignorant standpoint, man – I wanted to have ignorance be the undertone of the whole song.
 And it really is to show what one thinks when his back is up against the wall.
 It's really to flip Jay's line and kind of use it in my favor.
 It worked – it's the only way I could've explained the situation."

+Music video

+The video was directed by Cudi himself.
+It shows Cudi performing and various clips of Cudi being drunk and silly.
+The video was first posted to SoundCloud in 2008.